-Being part of a country that has seen its fair share of political unrest, Istanbul has held on its graciousness and its quaint past-present connection with tenacity.
-And I am glad to say, if I have the opportunity to return, I will do so in a heartbeat.
+Being part of a country that has seen its fair share of political unrest, Istanbul has held on to its graciousness and its quaint past-present connection with tenacity.
+And I am glad to say; if I have the opportunity to return, I will do so in a heartbeat.

-We visited a few years back and had the pleasure of staying at the W Hotel in Beşiktaş, İstanbul.
+We visited a few years back and enjoyed staying at the W Hotel in Beşiktaş, İstanbul.
 At the risk of sounding somewhat stereotypical, I have to say that the façade made me expect a flying Persian carpet to swoop down and take me to my suite.

 Istanbul Travel Diaries

 Travel to me isn’t the aloof pleasures of a tourist.
 It is the fine art of vicarious living.
 I am never content with “sightseeing” or the guide’s version of a city’s heritage.
 I love diving deep into its melting pot.
-Using all five senses, I adventure to absorb as much of its alluring past and present as possible.
+I adventure to absorb as much of its alluring past and present as possible using all five senses.

 Shopping fits right on the agenda.
 I always convince myself that I am carrying back memories and experiences frozen in delightful objects.
 I love collecting unique travel souvenirs that spontaneously transport me to the picturesque vistas of faraway lands once visited and cultures I adore.

-We also found time to pay a visit to the Vogue rooftop Bar and Restaurant known for its world-famous Sushi – YUM.
+We also found time to visit the Vogue rooftop Bar and Restaurant known for its world-famous Sushi – YUM.
 I would also recommend a visit to a charming Hookah Bar called Gülhane Sur Café.
-Gülhane Sur Café is set on a historic cobblestone street between Hagia Sophia and Topkapı Palace.
-The two stone walls on either side of the street are as scenic as this small Café gets but the vibe is amazing.
+Gülhane Sur Café is located on a historic cobblestone street between Hagia Sophia and Topkapı Palace.
+The two stone walls on either side of the road are as scenic as this small Café gets, but the vibe is fantastic.
 You can take a break from your sightseeing and try out the local coffees or ‘nargile’ (also known as ‘shisha’ and ‘hookah’).

 Our trip ended with a ride up the Bosphorous on the upper deck of the ferry.
 From the stunning blue waters that splashed everywhere to the haunting cries of the seagulls and the skyline kissed by the spires of the ancient architecture inspired buildings, it was about the best way to end the idyllic tour.